Task statistics

 Collection debusine:task-history

-This collection helps to find previous runs of a given task that used similar input parameters and is expected to have a similar behaviour.
+This singleton collection helps to find previous runs of a given task that used similar input parameters and is expected to have a similar behaviour.

 To correctly represent the history of a large number of task runs, the bare data item always has the following fields: